Living and Dying

 For every doubling of traits or powers that have a rank number within 1 RS of that base value, consider it +1 RS as well.
 For instance, if that RV 100 mind controller had another power of rank value 75 or 100, add a +1 RS to her highest value for the purposes of determining her reward value, while if she had three more, one would add a +2 RS.
 This is handled in the same basic fashion as a buddy RS.

 The flip side of this is, of course, losing in an effort against one's foe(s).
-Being defeated costs a character twenty five Fortune points, assuming the public at large is unaware of this defeat.
+Being defeated costs a character twenty-five Fortune points, assuming the public at large is unaware of this defeat.
 If a body is beaten in public, they instead lose fifty Fortune points.
-This is one reason villains tend to abscond with defeated heroes in order to place them within death traps - so they can be beaten twice!
+This is one reason villains tend to abscond with defeated heroes to place them within death traps - so they can be beaten twice!

 Keeping Up Appearances

 Another relatively easy way in which a character can earn Fortune, albeit in smaller sums than when crushing one's foe under their boot heel, is simply being dependable.
 Showing up for work when one is expected to, watching the kids every day, or even lording over the minions in the usual fashion is a good way to earn Fortune.
 Each week a character manages this, he or she should gain ten Fortune points.